akka/akka/akka-docs/rst/java/persistence.rst

 Architecture
 ============

-* *Processor*: A processor is a persistent, stateful actor.
+* *Processor* (deprecated, use *PersistentActor* instead): A processor is a persistent, stateful actor.
 Messages sent to a processor are written to a journal before its ``onReceive`` method is called.
 When a processor is started or restarted, journaled messages are replayed to that processor, so that it can recover internal state from these messages.

+* *PersistentActor*: Is a persistent, stateful actor.
+It is able to persist events to a journal and can react to them in a thread-safe manner.
+It can be used to implement both *command* as well as *event sourced* actors.
+  When a persistent actor is started or restarted, journaled messages are replayed to that actor, so that it can recover internal state from these messages.

 * *View*: A view is a persistent, stateful actor that receives journaled messages that have been written by another processor.
 A view itself does not journal new messages, instead, it updates internal state only from a processor's